paladini/FeedFinder/README.md

 ### FeedFinder ###

-FeedFinder easily find RSS/Atom feeds for a given link, name or topic.
+FeedFinder is a gem that easily find RSS/Atom feeds for a given link, name or topic.
 This gem **don't make** any HTML parse: this is slow, ugly and limited.
-We use another fastest and beautiful way: Feedly.
-This service is the largest news aggregator in the world, which means that we have a really large database.
+We use a faster and beautiful way: Feedly API.
+Feedly is the largest news aggregator in the world and we search their feeds database, which means that we have a really large database.

 ## How to Use ##